champost/ABLE/README.md

 It is easiest to build an `ABLE` binary under all flavours of Linux. `ABLE` requires the GNU Compiler Collection ([`gcc`](https://gcc.gnu.org/)) and GNU Make ([`make`](https://www.gnu.org/software/make/)) for a smooth installation and has been tested using `gcc 4.8.4` and `make 3.81`.
-If you don't have `gcc` or `make`, you can use your OS specific package handling utlity.
+If you don't have `gcc` or `make`, you can use your OS specific package handling utility.

 Under Ubuntu this corresponds to the following in a terminal

     sudo apt-get install build-essential

-Other dependencies such as the GNU Scientific Library ([GSL](http://www.gnu.org/software/gsl/)) and Non-Linear Optimization ([NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt)) library are automatically installed by following the instructions outlined below.
+Other dependencies such as the GNU Scientific Library ([GSL](http://www.gnu.org/software/gsl/)) and the Non-Linear Optimization ([NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt)) library are automatically installed by following the instructions outlined below.

 * Download the `ABLE` repository